capmeth/acid/docsite/docs/configuration/options.md

 ---
-title: Main Config Options
+title: Config File Options
 tocDepth: 2
 cobeMode: static
 ---

+# Config Files

+A config file can be written in JSON (.json) or YAML (.yml, .yaml) as well as JS, just be sure to use the proper extension.

+However, the only config file the ACID CLI looks for is *acid.config.js* at the project root.
+If the file is anywhere else, or has any other name or extension, or if you are using the ACID API instead, you will have to specify where your config file is if you wish to use one.

-# Config File Options
+# Config Options

-Below are the settings recognized in an *acid.config.js* file.
+Below are the settings recognized in a config file.

 Pay attention to the default config settings.
 Unless otherwise noted, when no setting is specified then the default(s) will be in effect.
 Many options can be unset explicitly with `null`, or for array types, with an empty array.

-A `// merges` comment in the type definition of a multi-value config option indicates that the option will merge with the defaults instead of overwriting them when set.
+A `// merges` comment in the type definition of an object-based setting indicates that it will (shallowly) merge with defaults rather than overwrite them.

 ## cobe